 Some strays may simply be lost domesticated cats, but cats who have been without human contact for some time are usually lean and may have rough fur coats or a generally unhealthy appearance.

 If you’ve found yourself with a stray cat, you should first check with people living close by to ensure that they haven’t lost a cat.
-Additionally, you might consider posting a picture and description of the cat to lost and found pages on various social media sites in an attempt to locate an owner.
+Consider posting a picture and description of the cat to lost and found pages on various social media sites.

 After all, our favorite felines are natural roamers when left to their own devices.
 It’s not unlike an indoor/outdoor pet cat to occasionally wander a little too far from home.